Supernova rates and luminosity functions from ASAS-SN II: 2014-2017 core-collapse supernovae and their subtypes: Sample selection

 Figure \ref{fig:mag_z} shows the distributions of $m_{V, peak}$ and $M_{V, peak}$ for the 207 ccSNe.
 The events span $0.000133 < z < 0.2318$, with a median of $z_{med} = 0.014$.
 The brightest event has $m_{V, peak} = 12.79$ mag, and few have $m_{V, peak} > 17.0$ mag.
-The sample has a median peak apparent magnitude of $16.37$ mag, and a median peak absolute magnitude of $-17.82$ mag.
+The sample has a median peak apparent magnitude of $16.37$ mag and a median peak absolute magnitude of $-17.82$ mag.

-For our rate estimates, we use events with $m_{V, peak} < 17.0$ mag, the limiting magnitude of ASAS-SN, except for events with long-duration plateaus in their light curves, for which we consider events with $m_{V, peak} < 17.5$ mag.
-We exclude events with a Galactic latitude $|b| < 15^\circ$, to avoid highly-extincted regions in the Galaxy.
-We also limit the absolute magnitude to $M_{V, peak} \leq -14.0$ and the redshift range to $0.001 < z < 0.1$ (we estimate the rate for ASASSN-15lh separately; see the discussion in Section \ref{sec:SLSN}).
-We use $B-$band Tully-Fisher distances \citep{1988cng..book.....T} for all events in the redshift range $0.001 < z < 0.005$.
+For our rate estimates, we used events with $m_{V, peak} < 17.0$ mag, corresponding to the limiting magnitude of ASAS-SN, except for events with long-duration plateaus in their light curves, where we considered events with $m_{V, peak} < 17.5$ mag.
+We excluded events with a Galactic latitude of $|b| < 15^\circ$, to avoid highly extincted regions in the Galaxy.
+We also limited the absolute magnitude to $M_{V, peak} \leq -14.0$ and the redshift range to $0.001 < z < 0.1$ (we estimated the rate for ASASSN-15lh separately; see the discussion in Sect. \ref{sec:SLSN}).
+We used $B-$band Tully-Fisher distances \citep{1988cng..book.....T} for all events in the redshift range $0.001 < z < 0.005$.
 These cuts result in a final sample with 174 events (97 II, 29 IIn, 13 Ib, 12 IIb, 7 Ic, 3 Ib/c, 3 Ibn, 2 Ic-BL, and 2 SLSNe-I).